manualweb/manualweb/_javascript/javascript-ejemplos.md

 * Recorrer un objeto con for..in
 * Recorrer un array con for..in
 * Recorrer un array con for..of
+* No usar for..in con Array
 * Sentencia Break
 * Break a etiqueta
 * Uso de continue para mostrar números impares
 * Continue a etiqueta

+# Funciones
+* Definir una función en Javascript

 ## Errores
 * Crear un objeto Error